Table of Contents

 - Using a WhatsApp Partner - no coding required, incurs subscription fees

-Here’s a comparison of the WhatsApp API Channels respond.io supports on the platform.
+Here’s a comparison of the WhatsApp API Channels that respond.io supports on the platform.

 Provider | Recommended for: | Pricing Model | Billing Cycle | Pay per message markups |